AmrEmam98/Student-Performance-Analytics-Dashboard-/README.md

 from the scatter plot we see that : there's a very strong relationship between writing and reading scores

-finally, the dashboard is responsive and you can try it yourself and tell us the insights you have seen
+and there are many insights you can see while interacting with the dashboard and display different features
 ![dashboard](https://user-images.githubusercontent.com/52220006/140429503-9f6875d1-c274-4d88-9264-d554b27cb06e.jpeg)